iratansh/UR30-VLM-Object-Detection/README.md

 3. **What it does**

    - Subscribes to the simulated RealSense RGB + depth feeds.
-   - Performs color-based segmentation tuned for Gazebo’s green book.
+   - Performs color-based segmentation tuned for Gazebo's green book.
    - Converts depth to 3D, solves IK with `UR30Kinematics`, and commands the UR controller.
    - Prints detailed progress logs and halts if safety thresholds are violated.
 4. **Troubleshooting**